D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Q4A:

 Solution:
-You change the Pricing Tier fir MyPlan to Shared D1.
+You change the Pricing Tier for MyPlan to Shared D1.

 Does this solution meet the goal?
 - Yes